 In the third quarter of 2023, we announced changes to our pricing model for our Create Solutions, which will become effective for users of the next major release of the software expected to be available in 2024.
-We experienced a high volume of negative customer feedback including a boycott and a slowdown of signing new contracts and renewals as a result of these changes, which we believe negatively impacted our Grow Solutions revenue in the second half of 2023.
-While we expect a potential benefit from this change over the long term for our business, the ultimate impact on our business remains uncertain.
+Solutions.
+We experienced a high volume of negative customer feedback including a boycott and a slowdown slow down of signing new contracts and renewals as a result of these changes.
+In the third quarter of 2024, before the pricing changes which took effect, we believe negatively impacted our Grow Solutions revenue in announced the second half cancellation of 2023. those pricing changes, the reversion to a subscription-based model, and price increases, for gaming customers.
+While the initial customer response to this announcement has been positive and we expect a potential this change to benefit from this change our business over the long term, for our business, the ultimate impact on our business remains uncertain.